umarhassan-mitodl/20.219-january-iap-2015/content/pages/student-reflections/nathan-hernandezs-reflections.md

 {{< resource uuid="5a2180c7-d4d7-7bcf-fa1e-4487b37626f9" >}}

-This audio is from [hiji](http://mit219.tumblr.com/tagged/hiji) on Tumblr and is provided under our Creative Commons license.
+This audio is from {{% resource_link "85024e6a-8857-42dd-b439-e936849f04fa" "hiji" %}} on Tumblr and is provided under our Creative Commons license.

 {{% resource_link "60a6ea96-1026-802d-98a9-351ce3b38557" "Link back to Day 4" "#Instructor_and_Student_Work" %}}